randijones/ECON900ps1/README.md

 Use HW1_histdata_parse.py to parse the historical data scraped for the first 500 currencies.

+Use HW1_regression.py to evaluate the data in the same way that is presented in the write-up.

 # HW1_Reqest.py
 ```
 for i in range(5):